lanazhang/aws-ai-cm-rek-img-accuracy-eval-cdk/README.md

 in this [instruction](https://catalog.us-east-1.prod.workshops.aws/workshops/1ece9ffd-4c24-4e66-b42a-0c0e13b0f668/en-US/content-moderation/01-image-moderation/02-image-moderation-with-a2i)
 to set up the Workforce team.
 This step will set up the user to access the Accuracy Evaluation web portal and A2I for human review.

+Once set up the SageMaker GrounTruth work team, follow the below steps to deploy the CDK package.

 1. Clone code
 ```sh